mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 Does this limited menu get boring?
 Of course!
 Each time I reach into the fridge I remind myself that it's for a limited time, and that I'm doing this for a goal that I really, really want.

 My version of dead simple isn't the same as others, although I picked it because it lets me  skate close to no-carb during the loss phase.
-A reviewer shares their method: _Start with a vegetable that grows above ground.
+A reviewer shares their method: Start with a vegetable that grows above ground.
 Add a variety of interesting proteins and fats in the form of meat, oil, a few nuts, cheese, and lots of salt.
-Fry or bake._ With this method you must be doubly sure to keep an eye on creeping daily carb count.
+Fry or bake.
+(With this method you must be doubly sure to keep an eye on creeping daily carb count.)

-From another reviewer comes this version of basic keto: _...occasional salad greens, salsa, green beans, cabbage; rarely, but as desired within my 20 carb limit.
-I found kelp noodles which I’ve used once and enjoyed..._
+From another reviewer comes this version of basic keto: ...occasional salad greens, salsa, green beans, cabbage; rarely, but as desired within my 20 carb limit.
+I found kelp noodles which I’ve used once and enjoyed...

+Yet another said: Boredom is another reason people give up diets.
+Eating only protein and fat, stuff with a lot of umami, flavor would make me hate food and life.
+It’s literally no issue to work broccoli, spinach, and zucchini into the diet and stay under the carb amount.

+Also "[for breakfasts] I'll do deli slices in bacon grease, sausages, breakfast sausage, and just cheese sticks; never fancy unless I do eggs.
+For eggs: whisk with coconut milk, heavy cream, or whole milk.
+Working on cream cheese and egg pancakes: 1oz cream cheese per large egg, blend and pour in greased or buttered pan, powder with Stevia."

 Another note about vegetables: I've been asked why vegetables don't feature more prominently (or at all) in my weight-loss keto implementation.